utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 **stateMachines.h** <br>
 **stateMachines.c** <br>

-This project contains a total of 4 states each represent by switch.
+This project contains a total of 4 states each represented by a switch.
 Each state has a different function.
 However, states 2-4 are called in ths file while state 1 is defined in the song files described below.